javatlacati/swiplwebtut/webspanish.md

 Handling Parameters
 -------------------

-By now you're probably itching to make something real.
+By now you're probablemente itching to make something real.
 With parameters, we can start getting dynamic.

 +http_parameters+
 ~~~~~~~~~~~~~~~~~